-This parameter defines whether an active short-time or permanent manual operation can be terminated, should the mains voltage supply is not switched on, manual operation is possible is bus voltage is available (valve output can only be activated if a valve power supply is available).
+This parameter defines whether an active short-time or permanent manual operation can be terminated, should the bus voltage fail, or not.

+The following always applies: If the mains voltage supply is not switched on, manual operation is possible is bus voltage is available (valve output can only be activated if a valve power supply is available).
 If, in this case, the bus voltage is switched off, the actuator also always exits manual operation, as there is no power supply to the device electronics.
 After the bus voltage return (mains power supply switched off), manual operation is always deactivated.
 This parameter is only visible if manual control is enabled during bus operation.